charly3pins/blog/content/projects/_index.md

 +++
+title = "My Projects"
-title = "Projects by Charly3Pins"
+description = "Projects by Charly3Pins a Software Engineer 👨🏻‍💻 Gamer 🎮 and Dog Walker 🐕"
 +++